Addressing the housing crisis – the role of non-bank lenders

 TP Leasing Ltd (‘TPLL’) is a leasing, lending and infrastructure finance business.
 It focuses on providing a smaller number of high value leases to good quality customers, like an MRI scanner or an ambulance to an NHS Trust, or an asset such as a refuse collection vehicle to a local authority or corporate.
 The target return to Triple Point’s clients is 1.5% to 2.5% (net of fees).

 Navigator Trading Ltd (‘NTL’) provides different types of backing to UK based small and medium-sized enterprises (SMEs).
 It focuses on providing large numbers of smaller leases and loans, to a diverse spread of businesses, and manages risk by carefully analysing the underlying deals – individually and in aggregate.
 Just like TP Leasing Ltd, NTL has demonstrated consistent achievement of its targets, delivering annualised returns to Triple Point clients comfortably within its 4.0% to 6.0% target (net of fees).

 Triple Point’s goal is to build on our track record of delivering consistent returns for investors while supporting the growth potential of a diverse range of fantastic UK-based SMEs.
-If you have any further questions about our Estate Planning Service, or any of our other investment solutions, which include our Income Service, Impact EIS Service and Venture Fund VCT, please get in touch on 020 7201 8990.
+If you have any further questions about our Estate Planning Service, or any of our other investment solutions, which include our Income Service, EIS and Venture Fund VCT, please get in touch on 020 7201 8990.